What is Pseudomonas aeruginosa?

 There is no legislation relating directly to the presence of Pseudomonas aeruginosa, however it’s presence can encourage the growth of other bacteria which contravenes the Water Supply (Water Quality) Regulations.
-The Water Supply Regulations and the Water Supply (Scotland) Regulations set strict guidelines to the physical properties of drinking water.
+The Water Supply Regulations and the Public Water Supplies (Scotland) Regulations set strict guidelines to the physical properties of drinking water.
 They also state that drinking water should not contain certain chemicals or micro-organisms.
 This legislation is further enforced by the Workplace (Health, Safety and Welfare) Regulations, which state that every employer has a duty to supply "wholesome" drinking water.

 What are the health effects?